-• As a condition for a return to on-site learning, schools may require employees and students wishing to return to campus to undergo antigen screening by our medical partners (Urgent Care Now, Inc., or other designee) at a place, time, and frequency as designated by the Catholic School Department.
-A sample test letter and waiver form are available in Appendix I.
+- In response to the recent dramatic spike in Covid-19, and as a condition for a return to on-site learning, schools may require employees and students wishing to return to campus to undergo antigen screening by our medical partners Urgent Care Now, Inc. at a place and time as designated by the Catholic School Department.
+A sample test letter and waiver form are available in Appendix I. - Should families not wish to test with Urgent Care Now, they may provide their own Covid-19 test result issued by a licensed medical provider.
+The time at which the test was taken must be less than 72 hours from the intended return to campus.